Special Relativity -- Applications to astronomy and the accelerator physics: A Critical Survey of Present Approaches to Special Relativity

 \subsection{Different Approaches to Special Relativity}

-In literature, three approaches to special relativity are discussed: Einstein's approach, the usual covariant approach, and the space-time geometric approach.
+In literature, three main approaches to special relativity are discussed: Einstein's approach, the standard covariant approach, and the space-time geometric approach.

-Einstein formulation is based on postulates: the principle of relativity and the constancy of the velocity of light.
-The usual covariant formulation of the theory of relativity deals with the pseudo-Eucledian space-time geometry and with the invariance of interval $ds$, but it is understood only in a limited sense when the metric is strictly diagonal.
-Assuming diagonality of the metric we also automatically assume Lorentz coordinates, and that different inertial frames are related by Lorentz transformations.
+Einstein's formulation is based on two fundamental postulates: the principle of relativity and the constancy of the speed of light.

+The standard covariant formulation describes special relativity in terms of pseudo-Euclidean space-time geometry and the invariance of the space-time interval $ds$.
+However, this interpretation is often limited to cases where the metric is strictly diagonal.
+Assuming a diagonal metric implicitly imposes Lorentz coordinates, ensuring that different inertial frames are related by Lorentz transformations.

-In space-time geometric approach, primary importance is attributed to the geometry of space-time; it is supposed that the geometry of space-time is a pseudo-Euclidean geometry in which only 4-tensors quantities do have real physical meaning.
-In this most general approach the principle of relativity in contrast to Einstein formulation of the special relativity is a simple consequence of the space-time geometry.
-Since the space-time geometric approach deals with all possible choices of coordinates of the chosen reference frames, the second Einstein postulate referred to the constancy of the coordinate velocity of light does not hold in this formulation of the theory of relativity.
-Only in Lorentz coordinates, when Einstein's synchronization of distant clocks and Cartesian space coordinates are used, the coordinate speed of light is isotropic and constant.
+The space-time geometric approach, on the other hand, places primary emphasis on the geometry of space-time.
+In this framework, space-time is assumed to have a pseudo-Euclidean structure, and only four-tensor quantities are considered physically meaningful.
+Unlike Einstein’s formulation, where the principle of relativity is postulated, in this approach, it naturally follows from the geometric properties of space-time.

+Since the space-time geometric approach accommodates all possible coordinate choices within a given reference frame, Einstein’s second postulate—asserting the constancy of the coordinate speed of light—does not generally hold.
+The coordinate speed of light remains isotropic and constant only in Lorentz coordinates, where Einstein’s synchronization of distant clocks and Cartesian space coordinates are used.